A guide to electric car tariffs

 How much will an electric car increase my electricity bill?

-On a standard tariff of around 29p/kWh, buying an extra 2,000kWh of electricity could mean you pay around £580 extra a year, or an increase to your monthly payment of around £48 per month.
+On a standard tariff of around 27p per kWh, buying an extra 2,000kWh of electricity could mean you pay around £540 extra a year, or an increase to your monthly payment of around £45 per month.

-But this £48 increase is already less than you’d spend on fuel to cover the average 633 miles a month travelled in a conventional car.
-And if you shop around for an electric car electricity tariff and you could reduce it drastically.
-Our GoElectric Overnight tariff offers electricity for as little as 9p per kWh, so you could actually pay just over £15 extra a month in charging costs which is significantly less than what you would spend on petrol or diesel.
+But this £45 increase is already less than you’d spend on fuel to cover the average 633 miles a month travelled in a conventional car.
+And by shopping around for an electric car electricity tariff you could reduce it even more!
+Our GoElectric tariff offers electricity for as little as 9p per kWh, so you could actually pay just over £15 extra a month in charging costs, which is significantly less than what you would spend on petrol or diesel.

 Why get an electric car tariff – instead of sticking with my existing tariff?